 While creating a new pipeline is not a simple task, the HERE platform and its tools have streamlined the process as much as possible.
 The general pattern of individual pipeline development uses the following sequence of events:

 We address the greater challenge of real-world application development by enabling a developer workflow that guides the developer from an empty directory on their computer to a production-ready pipeline.
 In combination with the other capabilities of the Platform, a significant time-to-market advantage is provided.
 The following diagram illustrates this developer workflow.

 The HERE platform developer workflow is split into eight distinct phases, as shown in the figure above.
 These phases ensure a high velocity for a team as it enables individual developers to perform their work on local development environments.
 The SDK contains tooling that provides scaffolding and mock-up APIs on a local environment and clone data for development purposes in a local development environment.
-For more details, see SDK for Java & Scala Developers.
+For more details, see HERE Workspace for Java and Scala Developers.
 There are also many examples that can provide guidance for specific programming tasks.
 For a list of available examples, see Code Examples.